-During the tour, I learned about the different quality levels of cork and the harvesting process.
-Turns out, it takes around three harvests to produce good cork.
+Portugal is one of the leading producers of cork.
+Visit the cork factory Cortiçarte near Évora to learn about the different quality levels of cork and the harvesting process.
+It takes around three harvests to produce good cork.
 If you want to use cork of the highest quality, it can take up to 50 years!

-While wine stoppers are the priority product, I was surprised to see how many other things you can make with cork, including furniture, and even clothing.
+While wine stoppers are the main finish product, there are many other things you can make with cork, including furniture and even clothing.

+Adega Cartuxa is one of the oldest wineries in the region, dating back to the 20th century.
+Be sure to try the Pêra-Manca, a brand of their exceptional wines produced since 1990.
 Besides wine, Cartuxa also produces olive oil.
 The olive trees occupy an area of around 400 hectares and include several olive varieties like Galega and Cordovil.
-At the end of the tour, I was able to sample their olive oil as well.

 Long before the Romans arrived, Évora was a Neolithic site.
 Remains of this period are still visible today in a circuit on the outskirts of the city.